 Weed and pathogen-free sphagnum moss maintains a moist environment for your orchid roots without becoming soggy.
 Often sold in compressed bricks, you must re-hydrate the moss and pack it loosely into your orchid pot for best results.

 Orchids that like periods of dryness may thrive when grown in a Styrofoam medium.
-Simple Styrofoam peanuts can work as a growing medium, or you can buy special Styrofoam pellets like Aerolite produced specifically for epiphytic plants.
+Simple Styrofoam peanuts can work as a growing medium and are an eco-friendly option.
+You can also buy special Styrofoam pellets like Aerolite, which is produced specifically for epiphytic plants.